pippinbarr/SNAKISTS/process/candidates.md

 Just because heists are so game-like it would be fun to at least try to do this?
 Snake "breaks into" somewhere (how??
 Eats the apple door?)
 Then in a confined space eats a bunch of green apples (money???) and then escapes... somehow?
 And little police walls come to chase you with sirens blaring???

+## Hypnotist

+I like the snake forming a spiral and it telling you to go eat an apple?

 ## Imagist

 The idea of a specific movement in poetry.
 "An "imagist" is a poet or writer who adheres to or advocates for the poetic movement of Imagism, which emphasizes clear, concise language and the precise presentation of images to convey ideas and emotions"